Rehabilitation is the process of restoring skills after an illness or injury, helping you regain self-sufficiency and function.

 Rehabilitation policy and procedure

-The HSE rehabilitation process for employees is outlined in the Rehabilitation of employees back to work after illness or injury policy and procedure
+The HSE rehabilitation process for employees is outlined in the rehabilitation of employees back to work after illness or injury policy and procedure (PDF, 1.2 MB, 30 pages).

 Rehabilitation needs engagement from everyone involved.
 This includes employees, line managers, senior managers, occupational health, human resources and other medical personnel (GPs, physiotherapists, specialists).